Game Preview: Condors v Gulls, 7 p.m.

 Bakersfield Condors News Release

-The Bakersfield Condors host the San Diego Gulls for the first of two this weekend.
-Bakersfield is 2-1-1 against the Gulls on the season.
+The Bakersfield Condors wrap up the weekend set against the San Diego Gulls.
+Bakersfield is 2-2-1 against the Gulls on the season.

 LOOKING BACK